My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Use antifungal powder only if there is clear fungal itching.
 An itch so bad that you want to stick something sharp under the wafer to scratch indicates a fungal infection.
 Do not use fungal powder all the time as it isn't stoma powder and has less adhesion.

-Lock it down with skin protectant.
+6: Lock it down with a light coat of skin protectant.
 A must for any powder under the wafer.
+To thick of a coat of skin protectant creates a glassy surface and inhibits skin bonding of adhesives.

 ---